bijanti-mandal/bijanti-demo/README.md

 # bijanti-demo
-this us my first repository
+this is my first repository
+bijanti mandal